henriettemiko/TimelessFlex/README.md

 ### Code for data from human pancreatic differentiation

 All code for processing and analyzing data from human pancreatic differentiation at 5 time points D0, D2, D5, D7 and D10 can be found in [human_pancreatic_differentiation](./human_pancreatic_differentiation).

+### Relevant Code for paper

+All relevant code for Miko et al., "Inferring time-course chromatin states for promoter-enhancer pairs based on Hi-C data" can be found in [paper](./paper).